-Hastings has updated his “Long-Term View” several times since it was first published, and the changes—some major, others subtle, and a few of them matters of style—reflect a rapidly changing industry.
+Hastings has updated his ”Long-Term View” several times since it was first published, and the changes—some major, others subtle, and a few of them matters of style—reflect a rapidly changing industry.
 To get a sense of the company’s evolving views, we’ve compared the first version of the document from April 2013 to the most recent update from last week.
-The resulting track-changes view is below: deletions in red and additions in green.
+The resulting track-changes view is below: deletions crossed out and additions in bold.

 In a year, Hastings has developed more conviction about the shift from linear to internet TV, sharpened his view of the competition, broadened his global ambitions, and taken a stand for net neutrality.
 The edits also show Hastings to be an exacting guardian of Netflix’s strategy.
 Here they are:

 –Term View “Look at the bigger picture”

 —Francis Underwood, House of Cards.

 Over the coming decades and across the world,Internet TV will is replac eing linear TV.

 will are replac eing channels,